 The Popeye food is the richest source of magnesium; a deficiency is one of the main causes of arthritis, hence our interest as chiropractors.

-Tahini is a sesame seed paste that is so easy to make.
-One of the essential ingredients of many of the Mediterranean foods like hummus.
-Rich in phytosterols and lignans that prevent raised cholesterol, full of essential amino acids and the healthy fat oleic acid that coats your nerves.
-Important for your Chiropractor.
+Tahini is a sesame seed paste that is so easy to make; it's one of the essential ingredients of many Mediterranean foods like hummus.
+Rich in phytosterols and lignans that prevent raised cholesterol, full of essential amino acids and the healthy fat, oleic acid, that coats your nerves.
+Sesame tahini is important for your Chiropractor.